FKnottenbelt/LS_101/109/cheatsheet.md

 Since the return value of the block is `nil` (which evaluates to false) for each passed in element, `Array#select` will return an empty array.

+# variable scope concepts
+- outer scope variables can be accessed by inner scope
+- you can change variables from an inner scope and have that change affect the outer scope
+- outerscope can access changes make by inner scope if the variable was intialized in outer scope.
+- inner scope variables cannot be accessed in outer scope
+- peer scopes do not conflict
+- nested blocks
+- variable shadowing

+## variable scope and methods concepts
+- a method definition can't access local variables in another scope
+- a method definition can access objects passed in